TwinFeats/Escape-Room-v2-Master/README.md

   duplicate.
 There are 15 notes in the random song.</dl>

   <dt>Firewall</dt>
   <dl>Once the modem is connected, the firewall must be breeched.
-This is a "Mastermind"-style puzzle of 5 positions of 8 different colors.</dl>
+This is a "Mastermind"-style puzzle of 5 positions and 8 different colors.</dl>

   <dt>Nuclear Safeguard Panel</dt>
-  <dl>After breeching the firewall, the player(s) must deactive the nuclear safeguard controller.
+  <dl>After breeching the firewall, the player(s) must deactivate the nuclear safeguard controller.
 This is game with 8 colored keycards that must
   be inserted into the card reader in the proper order.</dl>

   <dt>Reactor Control Rods</dt>